-You may enter your project in as many categories as you wish, but each time the same project is entered in another category, it must have its own entry form, letter of permission from client, (if applicable), work plan, work sample, entry fee, and other required submissions.
+You may enter your project in as many categories as you wish, but each time the same project is entered in another category, it must have its own entry form, school ID and certification of entry, work plan, work sample, entry fee, and other required submissions.
 And its focus should be appropriately and clearly written for the category.